 Professor Leung is the founding editor of the book series, Modern Trends in Financial Engineering, that publishes monographs on important contemporary topics in theory and practice of Financial Mathematics & Engineering.
-He is also an Associate Editor of a number of journals, including Applied Mathematical Finance, SIAM Journal on Financial Math, Journal of Financial Engineering, Studies in Economics & Finance, High Frequency, and Digital Signal Processing.
+He is also an Associate Editor of a number of journals, including Applied Mathematical Finance, SIAM Journal on Financial Math, Stochastic Models, International Journal of Financial Engineering, Studies in Economics & Finance, High Frequency, and Digital Signal Processing.
 In 2020, he is the co-editor of the IEEE Intelligent Systems Special Issue on AI and Fintech.
 He has served as the Chair for the Institute for Operations Research and the Management Sciences (INFORMS) Finance Section, as well as Vice Chair for the SIAM Activity Group on Financial Mathematics & Engineering (SIAG-FME).

 - Tim Leung and Marco Santoli (2016).
 Leveraged Exchange-Traded Funds: Price Dynamics and Options Valuation, Springer Briefs in Quantitative Finance, Springer, New York.